-A Lie algebroid $A\to X$ may fail to be integrable, but when it is integrable it may have many integrations (see \cite{CrainicFernandes,CrainicFernandes:lecture}).
-Still, there is a unique (up to isomorphism) integration $\Sigma(A)\tto X$ which has 1-connected source fibers.
-One can characterize the groupoid $\Sigma(A)$ as the \emph{maximal integration} among all $\s$-connected integrations of $A$: for any $\s$-connected integration $\G\tto X$ of $A$ there exists a unique \'etale, surjective, groupoid morphism $\Sigma(A)\to\G$.
+A Lie algebroid $A\to X$ may fail to be integrable, but when it is integrable it may have many integrations (see \cite{CrainicFernandes,CrainicFernandes:lectures}).
+Still, there is a unique (up to isomorphism) integration $\Sigma(A)\tto X$ which is characterized by having 1-connected source fibers.
+Alternatively, one can characterize the groupoid $\Sigma(A)$ as the \emph{maximal integration} among all $\s$-connected integrations of $A$: for any $\s$-connected integration $\G\tto X$ of $A$ there exists a unique \'etale, surjective, groupoid morphism $\Sigma(A)\to\G$.

 For a $G$-principal algebroid $A$ which is $G$-integrable one can also look for a maximal $G$-integration.
-The following simple examples show that, if such an integration exists, it will be different from $\Sigma(A)$.
+The following simple examples show that, if such an integration exists, it may be different from $\Sigma(A)$.

 \begin{example} Consider the trivial $G$-structure Lie algebra $A=\Rr^n\oplus\gg$ (see Example \ref{ex:G:algebras}).
 It always admit a $G$-integration, namely the group semi-direct product $\G=\Rr^n\rtimes G$: the action morphism $i:\gg\to \Rr^n\oplus\gg$ integrates to the inclusion $\iota: G\to \Rr^n\rtimes G$, $g\mapsto(0,g)$.